The Wake-Up Call

 Here's what recent studies tell us about retirement in America:

-If these numbers seem shocking, you’re not alone.
-But here’s the important question: Where do you stand?
+If these numbers seem shocking, you're not alone.
+Recent 2024 research shows that 79% of Americans now agree there is a retirement crisis, up from 67% in 2020.
+But here's the important question: Where do you stand?

 Quick Self-Check: Are You On Track?